 We follow the forest road, then climb to ridge and go south, short-cutting the road and head straight up last approach (0.75 miles) to summit.

 Fred and I make this trek every winter.
 We rarely see others, except the occasional backcountry skier.
-The hike starts at the Mores Creek Summit parking area.
-Once away from this, the noise from the snow machines that run to Pilot Peak on the other side of the summit quickly dies away.
+Once away from the parking lot, the noise from the snow machines that run to Pilot Peak on the other side of the summit quickly dies away.
 Once we saw a snowmobiler, by himself near the top of Sunset Mountain years ago.
 We dug him out of a snow hole.

 After an initial climb for 1.5 miles, the hike levels out as it traverses across a broad, flat area through a Ponderosa pine and Douglas fir forest in a southeasterly direction.
 A break in the forest allows a first glimpse of Sunset Mountain Fire Lookout.
 At about 2 miles, you find yourself on a ridge overlooking a stunning valley with the Boise National Forest at your feet.